 Additionally, you’ll probably want to keep track of customer referrals if you have any sort of incentive programs in place.
 That way, you can make sure loyal customers who are bringing in friends and family are properly rewarded.

-Any information you don’t collect from customer intake forms can be solicited through surveys and questionnaires.
+You can solicit any information you don’t collect from customer intake forms can through surveys and questionnaires.
 This is how you can get volunteer feedback either on-site or through online messaging.
 Examples of information you might want to pursue include:

 - Likelihood to refer the company to a friend